November 04, 2025

 What's Happening in Big Cottonwood Canyon?

 Should ski resorts be able to develop any parcel of land they purchase or lease?
-The Town of Brighton is answering that question with a new ordinance (OAM2025-001431) which is currently being considered by the Town Council.
-The ordinance, if passed, would clarify and map ski resort boundaries, only permitting future resort growth within those margins.
-We sat down with Wasatch Backcountry Alliance and Winter Wildlands Alliance to chat about what's happening in Big Cottonwood Canyon:
+The Town of Brighton answered that question with a new ordinance (OAM2025-001431) which was passed by the Town Council on 11/11/25.
+The ordinance clarifies and map ski resort boundaries, only permitting future resort growth within those margins.

 Save Our Canyons has been engaged with this process since it was first brought to the Town Planning Commission in July, 2025.
-After three Planning Commission Meetings, several rounds of consultation with the resorts, and hundreds of public comments, the Commission favorably recommended the ordinance to the Town Council, who will consider it in the November 11th meeting.
-As currently written, the ordinance and maps are a huge step forward for the Town of Brighton as they seek to align their code with the vision and goals set forth in the Town General Plan just three years ago.
+After three Planning Commission Meetings, several rounds of consultation with the resorts, and hundreds of public comments, the Commission favorably recommended the ordinance to the Town Council, who then passed it in the November 11th meeting.
+The ordinance and maps are a huge step forward for the Town of Brighton as they seek to align their code with the vision and goals set forth in the Town General Plan just three years ago.
 Goals in the general plan this ordinance align with include:

 • Regulate responsible alteration and development of land that promotes safety for people, wildlife, water, and the natural landscape (LU1)